Itz-SwirlZz/season-of-hidden-agenda/COT-Raid.md

 Overview

-The Chamber of Trials is the raid featured in Season of Hidden Agenda, focusing on the remnants and regrets of the H.I.L.T. fireteam.
+The Chamber of Trails is the raid featured in Season of Hidden Agenda, focusing on the remnants and regrets of the H.I.L.T. fireteam.
 Set in a Hive-infested soulspace, Guardians must confront echoing memories, psychological mechanics, and moral crossroads.

 ---